-4. Administration of the SRTE
+4. Administration of the SEEQ

 - a.
-Administration of the SRTEs is based on the guidelines listed below. - (1) Responses to survey items must remain anonymous. - (2) Directions to the students are uniform across administrations. - (3) The candidate shall not participate in the administration, collection, or compilation of the survey results. - (4) The candidate shall not be present while students complete the evaluation. - (5) In a traditional semester-long course, the SRTE offering period begins two weeks before the end of regular instruction and ends the day before the final exams begin.
-For courses of shorter duration, their offering period is one day per week of regular classes; a four-week course has a four-day offering period.
+Administration of the SEEQs is based on the guidelines listed below. - (1) Responses to survey items must remain anonymous. - (2) Directions to the students are uniform across administrations. - (3) The candidate shall not participate in the administration, collection, or compilation of the survey results.

+(4) The candidate shall not be present while students complete the evaluation.

+5. Administration of the m-SEEQ